 - The use of any GI Bill, Tuition Assistance, or federal financial aid is not permitted.
-If tuition at an institution is higher than $9,000 annually, the institution must waive all fees in excess of the $9,000 in order for you to attend the institution and partake in the program.
+If tuition at an institution is higher than $15,000 annually, the institution must waive all fees in excess of the $15,000 for the soldier to attend the institution and partake in the program.

 - Eligibility: Soldiers must be enlisted (this opportunity is not open to officers) and have served at least two years on active duty.
-Soldiers serving in the Reserves or National Guard must have served fewer than 14 years of active federal service (time spent on active duty while in the Reserves or National Guard) at the time of commissioning.
+Soldiers serving in the Reserve or National Guard must have fewer than 14 years of active federal service (time spent on active duty while in the Reserve or National Guard) at the time of commissioning.
 Soldiers must hold the rank of specialist or higher to apply.
+Additionally, a soldier must: